libcurl API overview

 Persistent connections means that libcurl can re-use the same connection for several transfers, if the conditions are right.

 libcurl will always attempt to use persistent connections.
-Whenever you use curl_easy_perform or curl_multi_perform etc, libcurl will attempt to use an existing connection to do the transfer, and if none exists it'll open a new one that will be subject for re-use on a possible following call to curl_easy_perform or curl_multi_perform.
+Whenever you use curl_easy_perform or curl_multi_perform etc, libcurl will attempt to use an existing connection to do the transfer, and if none exists it will open a new one that will be subject for re-use on a possible following call to curl_easy_perform or curl_multi_perform.

 To allow libcurl to take full advantage of persistent connections, you should do as many of your file transfers as possible using the same handle.